Jacob-Alger/Jacob-Alger.github.io/docs/02-Component-Selection/Component-Selection.md

 ## Individual Subsystem Component Selection

 For my Light Sensor subsystem in our smart garden project, I evaluated three different components for each major component of my circuit to select the best ones.
 This includes the op-amp and the photoresistor, both of which are required to create an analog light-sensing circuit.
-Then there are the power supplies, which include the barrel jack connector for a 9-volt wall power supply and the linear voltage regulator for the 5 volts required for the LDR and the op-amp.
+Then there are the power supplies, which include the barrel jack connector for a 9-volt wall power supply and the linear voltage regulator for the 5 volts required for the photoresistor and the op-amp.

-The other component that is not selected is the PIC18F57Q43 Curiosity Nano Development Board, as this is the key microcontroller for the entire subsystem and project.
-This component enables the conversion of analog readings to digital and back to analog for use, as well as providing timing and processing power throughout our system.
+The other components that are not selected are the PIC18F57Q43 Curiosity Nano Development Board, as this is the key microcontroller for the entire subsystem and project, and the wall power supply, the BestCH 9V 3.0A AC Adapter, which was provided with our kit and I feel is sufficient for my design.
+The microcontroller enables the conversion of analog readings to digital and back to analog for use, as well as providing timing and processing power throughout our system, and the AC power adapter can be used with a barrel jack to supply power to the board.

 ### Op-Amp